roalyr/godot-for-3d-open-worlds/README.md

     <img src="logo_gow.png" width="400" alt="Godot for 3D open worlds logo">
 </p>

-This flavor of Godot engine is made to accomodate large open-world 3D games which require much further view distance than original Godot offers while still relying on single-precision floats.
+This flavor of Godot engine is made to accommodate large open-world 3D games which require much further view distance than original Godot offers while still relying on single-precision floats.
 In order to achieve this a few tweaks were made.